-22.1 Front Fencing
+23.1 Front Fencing

 Front fencing is permitted subject to approval.
-Proposed front fences that are up to 1.2m in height and are largely transparent (i.e. 50% or more) in construction are preferred.
-It is expected that any front fences will return along the side boundary, and extend to meet the side fence.
-Low masonry walls not exceeding 0.9m height which complement the facade of the building will be permitted.
-Where a front fence is to be constructed on a corner lot, it must turn around and extend to meet the side fence.
+Proposed front fences must not exceed 1.2m in height and must be largely transparent (i.e. 50% or more) in construction.
+The proposed front fences must return along the side boundary, and extend to meet the side fence.
+Low masonry walls not exceeding 0.9m in height which complement the façade of the building will be permitted.
+Where a front fence is to be constructed on a corner lot, it must return and extend to meet the side fence.